Anywhere in France, you can eat sweet or salted crêpes in a place called a “Crêperie”, or in a takeaway restaurant.

-A popular drink to pair with buckweat crêpes is cider.
+A popular drink to pair with buckwheat crêpes is cider.
 Last summer in Paris, I really enjoyed, on several occasions, eating this delicious buckwheat complète crêpe with a glass of cider.

-Preparing buckwheat crêpe complète it is easy.
-You just need to crack an egg, add some ham and Swiss cheese and voilà!
+Preparing buckwheat crêpe complète is easy.
+You just need to crack an egg, add some ham and Swiss cheese, and voilà!

 Tip: In our family of four everyone typically wants to eat at least two complète crêpes.
 This can be tricky if you want to be able to enjoy the crêpes with everyone else.
 I always use two 12 inches pans (saute pan or skillet) so it goes a little faster.
 When my first batch of four complète crêpes is done, I place them on a cookie sheet and keep them warm in a preheated oven (350F).
 I stop the oven when I put them so the crêpes don’t dry too much.

-Next I prepare the other batch of four, put them on another cookie sheet and in the oven.
-This allows us to eat the first set while the second set stay warm in the oven.
+Next, I prepare the other batch of four, put them on another cookie sheet, and in the oven.
+This allows us to eat the first set while the second set stays warm in the oven.
 In this way, I can enjoy with my family a hot crêpe.

 - 1 slice of ham

 - To make Buckwheat Crêpe (see my recipe).

 - Warm a non-stick pan on low heat.
 Put one crêpe on it.
 When it is warm enough put a little piece of butter and spread all over the crêpe the melted butter.
 Then turn over the crêpe.

 - Crack an egg in the middle of the crêpe.
 With a spatula try to spread evenly the white egg and keep the yolk in the middle of the crêpe.
 When it starts to cook put the ham around then the cheese.
 Fold the edges around it but try to not cover the egg yolk.
 When the yolk seems cooked.
 Serve immediately.